-This agreement between the County of Siskiyou (County) and the Siskiyou County Probation and Juvenile Peace Officers' Association (Association), has as its purpose the promotion of harmonious labor relations between the County and the Association, and the establishment of rates of pay, hours of work, and other conditions of employment.
+This agreement between the County of Siskiyou (County) and the Siskiyou County Probation and Juvenile Peace Officers' Association (Association) promotes harmonious labor relations between the County and the Association and establishes rates of pay, hours of work, and other conditions of employment.

-Article 1 - Recognition
+Article 1.
+Recognition